cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 #### Create and add Geo API key (optional)

-We first add our Geo API key to the CernVM-FS server settings, by creating it via and then running these commands:
+We first add our Geo API key to the CernVM-FS server settings, by creating it and then running these commands:

 ```bash